TalTechRobotiklubi/Pacman/README.md

   Pisi-Xbee 6
 * Oliver Paljak - developer of the Pacman game (this repository)

+## Dependecies

+The project depends on four dependencies: OpenCV, SDL, Boost and XIMEA.

+* OpenCV - provides computer vision related algorithms: Line Segment Detection, ArUco detection and so on
+* SDL - handles user inputs
+* Boost - used for radio communication
+* XIMEA - used for getting frames from the XIMEA xIQ MQ013CG-E2 camera

 ## Building the project

 1. Make sure you have necessary dependencies installed (OpenCV, SDL, Boost, and